Parametric Instabilities of Correlated Quantum Matter

-We note that the collective mode Hamiltonian parameters depend here on the quantum geometry of the projected wavefunctions through the $f^2$ term in~\eqref{eq:Eez} (see also Appendix~\ref{app:QHbilayer} and Ref.~\cite{magnongeometrydassarma}, relating the stiffness to quantum geometry]).
-Such dependence arises quite ubiquitously, which we demonstrate in the next case study.
-The ability to temporally modulate the quantum geometric properties of correlated electrons is thus a valuable resource in coherently driving such collective excitations.
+We note that the dependence of the collective mode Hamiltonian parameters on the quantum geometry of the projected wavefunctions (see also Appendix~\ref{app:QHbilayer} and Ref.~\cite{magnongeometrydassarma}, relating the stiffness to quantum geometry) arises quite ubiquitously, as we demonstrate next.
+The ability to temporally modulate the quantum geometric properties of correlated electrons, i.e., their Bloch wavefunctions, is thus a valuable resource in coherently driving collective excitations.

 What are the consequences of the parametrically driven collective mode in the double layer excitonic system?
 While the system is pumped, or once a (dissipation-balanced) non-equilibrium steady-state is established, two remarkable things occur in the system.
 First, the effective collective isospin of the electrons acquires a finite oscillating layer polarization ($\langle\ell_z\rangle$) component.
 The electric field produced by this charge oscillating between the layers is expected to manifest as a finite bias coherent interlayer tunneling peak, that should appear at a bias-voltage corresponding to half of the driving frequency~\cite{bilayertunneling_eisenstein,bilayertunneling_sipersion_eisenstein,bilayerjosephson_macdonald,AdyBilayerTheory} $V_{\rm bias}=\hbar\omega_d/\left(2e\right)$ (see Fig.~\ref{fig:qhexample}b).
 Second, the oscillating $\langle\ell_y\rangle$ (layer coherence) component modulates the coherent phase of the condensate.
 A possible route to probe this sort of modulation is by employing an excitonic analog of a Josephson junction (Fig.~\ref{fig:qhexample}c): one part of the system is unperturbed, whereas another, weakly connected part is parametrically excited.
 One thus expects an ac-current between the two parts of the junction, counterflowing on the top and bottom layers~\cite{QHbialyercounterflow1,QHbialyercounterflow2}.
 Through the Josephson relations, this current will be comprised of harmonics of the $\omega_d/2$ frequency, though assuming a small modulation will lead to overwhelming dominance of the primary $\omega_d/2$ component.